Nonlinear Factor Models for Network and Panel Data: Model and Estimators

 \end{example}

-\begin{example}[Count response model] Let $Y_{it}$ be a non-negative interger-valued outcome, and $f(\cdot; \lambda)$ be the probability mass function of a Poisson random variable with mean $\lambda > 0$.
-We can model the conditional distribution of $Y_{it}$ using the Poisson model
+\begin{example}[Count response model] Let $Y_{ij}$ be a count or non-negative integer-valued outcome, and $\psi(\cdot; \lambda)$ be the probability mass function of a Poisson random variable with parameter $\lambda > 0$.
+We can model the conditional distribution of $Y_{ij}$ using the Poisson model

 \end{example}